 - teachers (only those employed on a permanent full time or part time basis at a school or tertiary education institution).

 With so many changes happening in the legal sector due to COVID-19 it is important to be fully aware of how these may practically impact you.
-If you would like more information on how we can assist you with your matter, do not hesitate to contact us on 9963 9800 or at email@example.com.
+If you would like more information on how we can assist you with your matter, do not hesitate to contact us on 9963 9800 or via our contact form.
 Check out our blog for further information and analysis on the restrictions and rules in place during COVID-19.